lentendu/DeltaMP/README.md

 + __Minimum overlap__: a number between 0 and ∞ provided to the --fastq_minovlen option of vsearch or the -o option of pandaseq.
 The default is 10.

++ __Keep unmerged__: “yes” or “no”.
+Wether to keep high-quality reads which cannot be pair-end assembled alongside with paired reads for further processing or not.
+A padding sequence of "NNNNN" is added between the unpaired reads.
+The default is "no".

++ __Avoid pair-end__: “yes” or “no”.
+In case of low quality reads or too long target fragment, the pair-end assembly procedure is skipped and paired sequences are simply joined with a padding sequence of "NNNNN".
+Use this option as a last resort in case all other parameter tunning did not provide suitable results.
+The default is "no".

 ### TRIMMING section
 + __Denoising__: *454 specific parameter*, "yes" or "no", whether to perform 454 flowgram denoising using FlowClus or nothing.
 The default is "no".